 Even though dogs can’t have chocolate, they can have carob chips, which are a safe alternative.
 Carob chips look exactly like chocolate, but have a nuttier taste.
 Jesse the Jack Russell shows you how to make festive Valentine’s Day treats for your dog in his newest video!

-Does your dog love throwing the Frisbee around or running around the dog park?
+Does your dog love running around the dog park?
 Or does your pooch just love to snuggle up in bed with you?
 Take an hour out of your day and let your dog do what he or she loves to do.
 If your dog has a doggy friend and they love playing together, arrange a “play date” for the two of them.
 Get creative, and do something special and fun!

 Is your dog still chewing on the same toy he or she had last February?
 Is your furry friend’s sweater meant for a dog half their size?
 You don’t have to spoil your dog rotten or spend a lot of money.
 Even if you buy a small gift, your pup will feel like a million bucks!
 Here are a few Valentine’s Day gift suggestions for your smoochable pooch.